Select Page

 About

-My research focuses on the intersection of energy, environment, and the society.
-My students and I develop mathematical models to optimize the performance of the electric power grid and enhance its resilience against external events, while ensuring environmental sustainability and energy justice.
+Dr. Mohagheghi’s current research focuses on the intersection of energy, environment, and society.
+His research group develops mathematical models to optimize the performance of the electric power grid and enhance its resilience against external events, while ensuring environmental sustainability and energy justice.

 Education